 There to enjoy

 The Denbies Wine Estate is one that I have visited quite a few times on weekends to enjoy the walks that crisscross the vineyards.
-Set in an undulating landscape of greenery and birdcalls, the estate offers some tranquil vistas that mean we will certainly be visiting again.
+Set in an undulating landscape of greenery and birdcalls, the estate offers some tranquil vistas that draw us back again and again.

 With a Green Tourism Gold Award and the Green Business of the Year Award 2016 already achieved, Denbies is clearly a business with a multigenerational long-term view that is aligning itself with the critical issues and our emergent values that will define the 21st century.